Oven Repair Glendale, CA

 An oven that won't hold temperature or won't heat at all makes a kitchen non-functional — and on gas ovens, an igniter or valve problem that prevents proper flame regulation is a safety concern.
 Ovens also come in more configurations than most appliances: freestanding, slide-in, single wall ovens, double wall ovens, combination microwave-ovens, and built-in units from premium manufacturers — each with its own access requirements and component layout.

 Our technicians are licensed by California BHGS (#49152) and hold university degrees in radio engineering and electronics.
-We repair gas, electric, and convection ovens from GE, Whirlpool, Samsung, LG, KitchenAid, Maytag, Frigidaire, and Bosch, as well as premium wall ovens and built-in units from Wolf, Thermador, Miele, Gaggenau, and Dacor — with OEM parts on every job.
+We repair gas, electric, and convection ovens from GE, Whirlpool, Samsung, LG, KitchenAid, Maytag, Frigidaire, and Bosch, as well as premium wall ovens and built-in units from Wolf, Thermador, Miele, Viking, and Dacor — with OEM parts on every job.

 Common Oven Problems